19 Best Egg Laying Chicken Breeds: With Name and Pictures

 The Barred Plymouth Rock chicken originated in the United States and is a popular egg-laying breed.

-They start laying eggs at around 5–6 months old and can produce up to 200–280 eggs annually.
-Their eggs are medium in size and brown colored.
+They lay eggs at around 5–6 months old and can produce up to 200–280 eggs annually.
+Their eggs are medium and brown colored.

 It’s one of the chickens that beginners can breed since it doesn’t need much attention.
 A male Plymouth Rock weighs 7.5 lb, and a female 6.5 lb.